deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](charts/charts_10_0.png "🔼 Figure C.1: Randomly sampled examples from LLAVA-NEXT-8B with temperature=1.0 for a test case in ChartQA reveal that the model struggles to effectively follow the CoT prompt.
 In Sample 1, the model refuses to answer the question.
 In Samples 2-4, the model generates an answer first, followed by an explanation.
 In the final sample, the model produces a description instead of reasoning through the question, without providing an answer.")

-> 🔼 The chart displays examples of the LLAVA-Next-8B model's responses to a question about counting food items in a bar chart, demonstrating its inconsistent handling of a chain-of-thought (CoT) prompt.
+> 🔼 The chart displays examples of the LLAVA-Next-8B model's inability to follow chain-of-thought reasoning prompts, demonstrating inconsistent responses ranging from refusal to answer to providing answers before reasoning.
 > <details>
 > <summary>read the caption</summary>
 > Figure C.1: Randomly sampled examples from LLAVA-NEXT-8B with temperature=1.0 for a test case in ChartQA reveal that the model struggles to effectively follow the CoT prompt.
 In Sample 1, the model refuses to answer the question.
 In Samples 2-4, the model generates an answer first, followed by an explanation.
 In the final sample, the model produces a description instead of reasoning through the question, without providing an answer.